mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-zapier-integration/_index.md

 ![image](zapier-error2.png)

 3. `"[Server URL] returned (500) Internal Server Error"`
   a.
 Possible Solution: The **Client Secret** might be incorrect.
-Verify this value in **Main Menu > Integrations > OAuth 2.0 Applications**, or check with your System Admin.
+Verify this value by selecting **Integrations > OAuth 2.0 Applications** from the Product menu, or check with your System Admin.

  ![image](zapier-error4.png)